Benji-Collins/CredoConverter/README.md

 # CredoConverter
 A simple program to easily convert CREDO to AUD.
+Download the compiled .exe [here](niwefe).

 ---